thesofakillers/nowcastlib/nowcastlib/pipeline/README.md

 ## Structs

 The `nowcastlib.pipeline` submodule includes the `nowcastlib.pipeline.structs`
 module.
-These are custom classes that serve as skeletons for configuration options for setting up the various pipeline steps.
+These are custom classes that serve as skeletons for return types and more importantly as configuration options (from the `config` submodule) for setting up the various pipeline steps.
 To use the pipeline and any sub-pipeline within, users will use the top level `DataSet` class to specify their configuration, with the other structs being specified within.
 Configuration is intended to be provided in JSON format via a .json file.
-Example configuration files can be found in the [examples folder on github](https://github.com/thesofakillers/nowcastlib/tree/master/examples) under the naming convention `pipeline_{cli subcommand}.json`
+Example configuration files can be found in the
+[examples folder on github](https://github.com/thesofakillers/nowcastlib/tree/master/examples) under the naming convention `pipeline_{cli subcommand}.json`